Mebanseibor/Code-Collection/Java/Algorithms/Searching/Binary Search/README.md

 # Binary Search
-Binary Search is a searching algorithm that searches a **sorted** array for a key by **comparing the middle element** of an array to the key element, each time taking half of the array, which  potentially contain the key element
+Binary Search is a searching algorithm that searches a **sorted** array for a key by **comparing the middle element** of an array to the key element, sub-divide the array into 2 equal halves and utlize the comparison to dictate which half of the array would be searched for the key element if still not found at the middle of the array

 ## Time and Space Complexity
 - Time Complexity: